MSC Industrial Direct (NYSE:MSM) Releases Earnings Results, Meets Expectations

-MSC Industrial Direct (NYSE:MSM – Get Free Report) issued its earnings results on Tuesday.
-The industrial products company reported $1.33 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $1.33, Briefing.com reports.
-MSC Industrial Direct had a return on equity of 21.31% and a net margin of 7.44%.
-The business had revenue of $979.40 million during the quarter, compared to analysts’ expectations of $979.10 million.
-During the same quarter in the previous year, the business earned $1.74 EPS.
-The company’s revenue for the quarter was down 7.1% on a year-over-year basis.
+MSC Industrial Direct (NYSE:MSM – Get Free Report) posted its quarterly earnings data on Tuesday.
+The industrial products company reported $1.33 earnings per share for the quarter, hitting the consensus estimate of $1.33, Briefing.com reports.
+The firm had revenue of $979.40 million during the quarter, compared to analysts’ expectations of $979.10 million.
+MSC Industrial Direct had a net margin of 7.44% and a return on equity of 21.31%.
+MSC Industrial Direct’s revenue was down 7.1% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $1.74 EPS.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, July 23rd.
-Shareholders of record on Tuesday, July 9th will be given a $0.83 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, July 23rd.
+Stockholders of record on Tuesday, July 9th will be paid a dividend of $0.83 per share.
 This represents a $3.32 dividend on an annualized basis and a dividend yield of 4.23%.
 The ex-dividend date is Tuesday, July 9th.
-MSC Industrial Direct’s payout ratio is 59.61%.
+MSC Industrial Direct’s dividend payout ratio is currently 59.61%.

 About MSC Industrial Direct